git-ahsan/Global-Sales-Data-Analysis-2025/README.md

 where
 "Transaction ID" is null or "Date" is null or "Country" is null or "Product ID" is null or "Product Name" is null or "Category" is null or "Price Per Unit" is null or "Quantity Purchased" is null or "Cost Price" is null or "Discount Applied" is null or "Payment Method" is null or "Customer Age Group" is null or "Customer Gender" is null or "Store Location" is null or "Sales Representative" is null;
 ```
-4. **Handle missing values**: i) Update NULL values in the "Quantity Purchased" column with the most common quantities for for the "Beauty" product category in Nigeria.
+4. **Handle Null values**: i) Update NULL values in the "Quantity Purchased" column with the most common quantities for for the "Beauty" product category in Nigeria.
 ```sql
 SELECT
     "Quantity Purchased", COUNT(*) AS frequency from public."Global Sales Data"